-We have compiled relevant websites to provide clinicians and patients with additional resources on pain education and research.
+The PAMI team has compiled relevant websites to provide clinicians and patients with additional resources on pain education and research.

 If you use any links that may appear in this website to other websites, you will leave the University of Florida’s website.
 The University of Florida is not responsible for the contents of any linked site or any link contained in such a linked site.
-The University of Florida may provide such links to you only as a convenience and the inclusion of any link does not imply recommendation, approval or endorsement by the University of any third party site.
+The University of Florida may provide such links to you only as a convenience and the inclusion of any link does not imply recommendation, approval or endorsement by the University of any third-party site.
 All such links provided on this website are intended solely for the convenience of users of this site and do not represent any endorsement, advertisement or sponsorship of linked sites or any products or services offered through sites that are not owned by the University.

 EMPainline is a resource for those striving to improve our understanding of pain and its management in the emergency department.
-Our goal is to close the gap between existing knowledge and practice as well as to nurture professional growth within the emergency medicine pain community.
+EMPainline’s goal is to close the gap between existing knowledge and practice as well as to nurture professional growth within the emergency medicine pain community.

 The NIH Pain Consortium was established to enhance pain research and promote collaboration among researchers across the many NIH Institutes and Centers that have programs and activities addressing pain.
 The consortium supports initiatives, development of research resources and tools, and hosts events to promote collaboration and highlight advances in pain research.

 PainEDU is an educational website for clinicians, teaching about pain assessment and management.
 This site is a comprehensive resource and is based on the latest scientific information about pain treatment.